patchen0518/AutoAgent/README.md

 For the Agentic-RAG task, you can run the following command to run the inference.

 Step1.
-Turn to https://huggingface.co/datasets/yixuantt/MultiHopRAG and download it.
+Turn to [this page](https://huggingface.co/datasets/yixuantt/MultiHopRAG) and download it.
 Save them to your datapath.

 Step2.
 Run the following command to run the inference.